School of Drama Courses

 1 credit

-This class continues work on vocal production/technique that encourages students to sing healthily while effectively telling a story through song, adding the element of a partner.
-Assignments include a classical or contemporary pop song, an acapella folk song worked on in collaboration with the Accents and Dialects class, and a staged or choreographed duet.
+This class continues work on vocal production/technique that encourages students to sing healthily while effectively telling a story through song, adding the element of multiple partners.
+Assignments include a classical and contemporary pop song and a staged or choreographed ensemble of 3 or more persons.
 Personalization of all material is expected, as is independence of preparing and learning material.
 Sight reading harmonized pieces continues as do private tutorials followed by space work with instructor and peer feedback.
-Prerequisite(s): DRA 2265
+Prerequisite: DRA 2265

 DRA 3365